We may earn affiliate commissions for the recommended products. Learn more.

 Installation options:Professional only

-Smart home compatibility:Alexa, Google Home, Z-Wave, Samsung SmartThings
+Smart platform compatibility:Alexa, Google Home, Z-Wave, Samsung SmartThings

 ADT has existed for 150+ years.
 The company says it can help fight cyber attacks, which accounts for trillions of dollars in losses globally.

-Equipment: ADT offers door/window sensors, on-site DVRs, and other business-focused equipment.
+ADT offers door/window sensors, on-site DVRs, and other business-focused equipment.
 It allows business owners to integrate access control, fire safety systems, and perimeter protection into their security system.
+I’d even go as far as to say that they’ve got some of the best sensor-based security equipment in the class.

 What are effective business security systems?